“Piper Alpha disaster” and “rose garden” may not be phrases usually seen together, but part of any disaster is the legacy of learning and prevention.

 Typically, your frontline people are the first to experience problems in your company.
 Oftentimes small anomalies are overlooked or unreported to management because they seem normal to the frontline - “it always does that.”
 A thorough incident investigation reveals signals that had been missed for days, months and sometimes even years.

 There’s a huge amount of frontline information and insight available if a company knows how to access it.
 Frontline employees should be problem-solving lookouts for your organization.
-Check out our new webinar on December 14, "Introduction to 5-Why for Frontline Professionals," to find out how you can mitigate risk for your company.
+Check out our webinar, "Introduction to 5-Why for Frontline Professionals," to find out how you can mitigate risk for your company.